dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 - [Completed Version] - Includes the completed versions of all samples

 ## What is LINQ?
 Language Integrated Query, or LINQ, is a way to query a set of data with the use of extension methods.
-In order to provide you with some examples of these LINQ extension methods, I'll be using a list of people.
-This is combining ideas from (lesson with lists and arrays) and (lesson about classes and objects).
-Here is the list of people I'll be using along with the type they are modeled after.
+These extension methods can only be accessed when adding the `System.Linq` using statement.
+In the following examples, you'll see how to use LINQ on a ``List`` of people.
+This lesson will combine ideas from [lesson 10](lesson-10.md) and [lesson 13](lesson-13.md).

+As you follow along in these examples, use this ``Person`` class.

 ```c#
 public class Person